The history of the Arlberg

 1894

-A small step for Father Müller from Warth – and a big step for the history of skiing: In 1894, the priest brings the first pair of skis to the western Arlberg to make his commute between Warth and Lech a lot easier.
+A small step for Father Müller from Warth – and a big step for the history of skiing: In 1894, the priest brings the first pair of skis to the western Arlberg/Tannberg to make his commute between Warth and Lech a lot easier.

 1901